The Ultimate Guide to Credit Cards

 Surge Mastercard Gets Generally Mixed Reviews

-On the plus side, Surge® Platinum Mastercard® receives praise for helping creditworthy cardholders build credit and double their spending limits.
+On the plus side, Surge® Platinum Mastercard® receives praise for helping creditworthy cardholders build credit and increase their spending limits.
 But the card’s costs trigger scathing comments.
 Whether it’s the best credit card for building credit is up to you.

 If you are interested in building credit and want a Surge card, always pay your bill on time to help boost your score over time.